Dr Jenna Cash

 Pruistinne Harijanto, Research Assistant

-Charlotte Dawson, Visiting Postdoctoral Research Assistant
+Charlotte Dawson, Postdoctoral Research Assistant

-Oliver Davis, MScR student
+Tom Muir, MScR student

 Vignesh Jayaraman, PhD student (2nd supervisor with Dr Tovah Shaw)